mgurrie/8740AI/README.md

 # Calculator

+# Prompt
+Help me create python files and a program that is a calculator that calulates addition, subtraction, multipication, and division with any number of inputs.
+I want a ui as well that is high contrast color.
+I want a seperate file that contains user tests.
+I want strong documentation explaining how to use it.

 This is a simple calculator program written in Python.
 It supports addition, subtraction, multiplication, and division operations with an arbitrary number of inputs.
 THIS IS COMPLETLY WRITTEN BY AI IN AMAZON Q FOR VS CODE